Frequently Asked Questions

 Certainly!
 There is no additional cost for either of our certificates.
 Earn a Core Certificate in Arts Management by successfully completing four online courses.
 Earn a Professional Certificate in Arts Management by successfully completing eight online courses.
 "Success" is defined as completing all assignments well and participating meaningfully in class discussions.
 Note: You must take the classes for credit to count them towards both the degree and certificate.

 Yes!
 All of our Arts Management courses are official University of Massachusetts Amherst courses.
-The UWW degree is also offered through the University of Massachusetts, which is an internationally recognized and accredited institution.
+The Bachelor's Degree in Interdisciplinary Studies is also offered through the University of Massachusetts Amherst, which is an internationally recognized and accredited institution.
 In addition, our arts administration degree program is a full member of the Association for Arts Administration Educators.

-I already have a bachelor's degree, can I get the online Bachelor's Degree in Arts Management offered through UWW?
+I already have a Bachelor's degree, can I get the online Bachelor's Degree in Interdisciplinary Studies offered through the UWW Department of Interdisciplinary Studies?

-No. Our bachelor's degree in Arts Management offered through UWW is a degree completion program intended for those who don't already have a college degree or were never able to finish.
+No. Our Bachelor's degree in Arts Management offered through the UWW Department of Interdisciplinary Studies is a degree completion program intended for those who don't already have a college degree or were never able to finish.
 If you already have a degree, you would be a great candidate for our certificate program which offers graduate-level courses in arts management.

-Non-credit classes cost $675 + $25 registration fee per course and will remain at that level for the foreseeable future.
+Non-credit classes cost $775 per course + $45 registration fee per semester.
 Students may optionally earn 3 credits of graduate-level credit per course by registering for ARTS-EXT 500-level sections.
-Credit classes cost $1575 ($525/credit) + $47 registration fee per course.
-In addition, our 300-level courses are available for 3 undergraduate-level credits per course at a cost of $1335 ($445/credit) + $47 registration fee per course.
+Credit classes cost $1893 ($631/credit) per course + $60 registration fee per semester.
+In addition, our 300-level courses are available for 3 undergraduate-level credits per course at a cost of $1575 ($525/credit) per course + $60 registration fee per semester.

 Students only need to purchase one text, Fundamentals of Arts Management, 6th edition for the majority of the Arts Management online classes offered by the Arts Extension Service (AES).
 The textbook is available for purchase for $69 + shipping here, and the shipping fee may be waived if you choose to pick up the book directly from our office on campus.
 Check our Publications page for additional texts.
 International and bulk orders must be made by email to firstname.lastname@example.org.